-Actor, stuntman and action coordinator, Dan Styles has been play fighting with his siblings for as long as he can remember.
-As a child he was a fan of WWF (WWE) wrestling, martial arts films and historical epics.
-As a teenager and into his early 20s Dan trained in fencing, re-enactment fighting, martial arts and archery.
-He was a member of the ATC (air cadets) where he was able to learn to shoot rifles, fly planes and gliders, and perform military drill and combat maneuvers.
+Dan Styles has been play fighting for as long as he can remember.
+Emulating film and TV such as Star Wars, James Bond, Batman, Hercules, Xena, WWE and many more.
+Through his teens and early 20s he trained in fencing, martial arts, re-enactment fighting and archery, and was a member of the ATC (air cadets) where he was able to learn to shoot rifles, fly planes and gliders, and perform military drill and combat maneuvers.

-Dan continued his combat training in historical European martial arts (HEMA), boxing, kick boxing, fencing and archery and reached the highest grades in stage combat.
-He later went on to take a 2 year stage and screen combat teaching apprenticeship and is now a qualified accredited teacher for the British Academy of Dramatic Combat.
+Dan initially chose to pursue a career in acting.
+He continued his combat training in historical European martial arts (HEMA), boxing, kick boxing, fencing and archery and combined it all in stage combat training with the British Academy of Dramatic Combat (BADC).
+After achieving the highest grades he went on to take a 2 year stage and screen combat teaching apprenticeship and is now Master teacher for the BADC.

 His early acting work provided many opportunities for action/fight roles and often doing his own choreography.
 This progressed into more time behind the camera to coordinate the fights and action as well as performing including getting experience on blockbuster sets as a fight or special action performer for the likes of ‘Snow White and the Hunstman’, ‘Thor: The Dark World’ and ‘Kingsman’.
 Eventually Dan decided to concentrate entirely into fight and stunt coordination.